Use Relevance Search for faster, comprehensive search results

 An Azure Search index is used to provide high-quality search results with quick response times.
 Azure Search adds powerful and sophisticated next-generation search capabilities to Dynamics 365 (online).
 This is a dedicated search service external to Dynamics 365 (online) provided by Azure.
-Data in the Azure Search index is not encrypted at rest.
+All new Azure Search indexes are encrypted at rest.
 If you opted in before January 24, 2018, you'll need to reindex your data by opting out of Relevance Search, waiting an hour, and opting back in.

 Relevance Search uses the Azure SQL Database to store:

 Configuration data related to the organization and the corresponding index